OJ/gobuster/README.md

 - get rid of `verbose` flag and introduced `debug` instead
 - the version command now also shows some build variables for more info
 - switched to another pkcs12 library to support p12s generated with openssl3 that use SHA256 HMAC
+- use a more accurate line counter which is also slower as before

 ## 3.6